seanblanchfield/blog-staging/current/_posts/2025-09-18-irish-national-ai-meet-2025-opening-speech.md

 ![](/images/2025/09/national_ai_meet/slide-03.jpg)

 And it’s moving faster than anything we’ve ever seen.
 ChatGPT launched in November 2022\.
-Now, not quite three years later, some AI models are touching genius level on the mensa IQ test.
+Now, not quite three years later, some AI models are touching genius level on the Mensa IQ test.
 They are already outperforming PhDs in some specialist fields.
 At this pace, AIs might well surpass all PhDs before anyone starting a doctorate today can do their viva.

 That should make every policymaker, every business leader, and frankly every citizen sit up straight.